pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`array_backed_grid_sprites_1`

-This Python code demonstrates the concept of using an array-backed grid to display a grid on-screen with sprites in the Arcade library.
-The grid is represented as a two-dimensional list where each cell can be updated to display a white or green color by altering the values in the list.
-The code includes functions to sync the grid with the sprite colors, as well as to handle user input by allowing them to click on grid locations to toggle between colors.
-The use of a two-dimensional list to back the grid simplifies the grid management and rendering process in the game application.
+This example demonstrates how to use a two-dimensional list or array to represent and manipulate the display of a grid on-screen using the Arcade library in Python.
+It creates a grid using a 2D list, where each cell can have a value of either 0 or 1, representing a white or green cell, respectively.
+The example then syncs the grid with a sprite list using the `resync_grid_with_sprites` method.
+This is a more efficient approach compared to rebuilding a shape list for every grid update.
+However, this implementation still requires inspecting every cell when the grid updates, which might be slow for large grids.
+The code also demonstrates how to handle user clicks on the grid and change cell values based on the click, updating the sprite colors to match the updated grid.

 array_backed_grid_sprites_2.py
 ------------------------------